PoliticalGraveyard.com

 Lindeman, Victor D. — of Newark, Essex County, N.J.
 Republican.
 Alternate delegate to Republican National Convention from New Jersey, 1940.
 Presumed deceased.
 Burial location unknown.

 Lindemann, Peter J., Jr. — of Flagstaff, Coconino County, Ariz.
 Mayor of Flagstaff, Ariz., 1957-58.
-Still living as of 1958.
+Presumed deceased.
+Burial location unknown.

-LINDEMER (Soundex L535) — See also DEMEREST, DEMERITT, DEMERITTE, DEMERS, DEMERVILLE, DEMERY, EMER, GLINDEMANN, HUNDEMER, LIND, LINDE, LINDEMAN, LINDEMANN, LINDEMOOD, LINDEMUTH, LINDMIER, MILLENDER.
+LINDEMER (Soundex L535) — See also DEMERE, DEMEREST, DEMERITT, DEMERITTE, DEMERS, DEMERVILLE, DEMERY, EMER, GLINDEMANN, HUNDEMER, LIND, LINDE, LINDEMAN, LINDEMANN, LINDEMOOD, LINDEMUTH, LINDMIER, MILLENDER.

-Lindemer, Lawrence Boyd (b.
-1921) — also known as Lawrence B. Lindemer — of Stockbridge, Ingham County, Mich.
+Lindemer, Lawrence Boyd (1921-2020) — also known as Lawrence B. Lindemer — of Stockbridge, Ingham County, Mich.
 Born in Syracuse, Onondaga County, N.Y., August 21, 1921.
-Son of George F. Lindemer and Altamae (Reimers) Lindemer.
 Republican.
-Served in the U.S. Army Air Force in World War II; lawyer; member of Michigan state house of representatives from Ingham County 2nd District, 1951-52; defeated in primary, 1952; Michigan Republican state chair, 1957-61; member of Republican National Committee from Michigan, 1957-61; delegate to Republican National Convention from Michigan, 1960, 1964 (alternate); candidate for Michigan state attorney general, 1966; member of University of Michigan board of regents, 1969-75; defeated, 1968; appointed 1969; resigned 1975; justice of Michigan state supreme court, 1975-76; appointed 1975; defeated, 1976; Presidential Elector for Michigan, 1988.
+Served in the U.S. Army Air Force in World War II; lawyer; member of Michigan state house of representatives from Ingham County 2nd District, 1951-52; defeated in primary, 1952; Michigan Republican state chair, 1957-61; member of Republican National Committee from Michigan, 1957-61; delegate to Republican National Convention from Michigan, 1960, 1964 (alternate); candidate for Michigan state attorney general, 1966; member of University of Michigan board of regents, 1969-75; defeated, 1968; appointed 1969; resigned 1975; justice of Michigan state supreme court, 1975-76; appointed 1975; defeated, 1976; candidate for Presidential Elector for Michigan.
 Presbyterian.
 Member, American Bar Association.
-Still living as of 1988.
+Died, in the Silver Maples Hospice, Chelsea, Washtenaw County, Mich., May 21, 2020 (age 98 years, 274 days).
+Burial location unknown.

-Relatives: Married, December 31, 1940, to Rebecca Mead Gale.
+Relatives: Son of George F. Lindemer and Altamae (Reimers) Lindemer; married, December 31, 1940, to Rebecca Mead Gale.

 LINDEMOOD: See also Hugh S. Jenkins